Elizabeth S. Chilton: Education and career

 From 2011 to 2016 Chilton was co-editor of the journal Heritage & Society.
 From 2019 to 2021 Chilton was president of the Archaeology Division of the American Anthropological Association.

 In 2020 Chilton was named provost and executive vice president of Washington State University, and in 2021 she was named the inaugural chancellor of the Pullman, Washington campus of Washington State.

 In May 2024, Chilton was named as the next president of the University of New Hampshire.
 She began her new role on July 1, 2024.

+Despite having played a role in the foundation of her graduate employee labor union during her own graduate studies, Chilton has, since her appointment and through 2026, switched to playing an adversarial role in the negotiation process for the ratification of the graduate employee union at the University of New Hampshire.

 Research

 Her research interests are focused on New England archaeology and Native American Studies.
 While at the University of Massachusetts, Chilton founded and led the director of the Center for Heritage and Society, which established a multidisciplinary community that aimed to preserve items of cultural heritage.
 She has also spoken on the value of archaeological sites in the Narragansett Bay area.
 She has conducted field research on the island of Martha's Vineyard where she examined the past Wampanoag activities in a portion of the island.